Timeless Jewish Learning for the 21st Century

 - Jewish Commitment: Prozdor prepares Jewish teens to commit to leading Jewish lives in college and beyond.
 Prozdor graduates have gone on to join synagogues and minyanim, take leadership roles at Hillels and other Jewish organizations, and engage in ongoing Jewish learning.
 Adolescent psychology tells us that teens create models for their adult lives based on interactions with role models and peers.
 This is the most important time to give your child the gift of a stimulating Jewish education.

 - College Admissions: Our students are on the path to great colleges.
 Top-tier schools love to see the passion for academics and long-term dedication to community that a Prozdor diploma demonstrates.
 We offer transcripts and recommendations.
-Recent Prozdor graduates have gone on to attend Brown, Tufts, University of Chicago, Washington University in St. Louis, Swarthmore, Grinnell, and other excellent colleges and universities.
+Recent Prozdor graduates have gone on to attend Harvard, Brown, Cornell, Tufts, University of Chicago, Washington University in St. Louis, and other excellent colleges and universities.

 - Social Life: At Prozdor, students expand their social circles and connect with other engaged Jewish teens, building relationships that can last a lifetime.